Background pattern

 • or 15 mg/kg twice a week.

-• Prevention: 300 mg per day, for at least six months.
+• Prevention: 300 mg daily, for at least six months.

 Use in children and adolescents

-• Treatment in children and adolescents with a weight of 45 kg or less: the recommended dose is 10 mg/kg per day.
+• Treatment in children and adolescents with a weight of 45 kg or less: the recommended dose is 10 mg/kg daily.
 The maximum daily dose should not exceed 300 mg.

-• Prevention in children under 5 years or immunocompromised: 7-15 mg/kg per day (maximum 300 mg), for at least six months.
+• Prevention in children under 5 years or immunocompromised: 7-15 mg/kg daily (maximum 300 mg), for at least six months.

-No data are available on the use of isoniazid in children under 3 months of age.
+There is no data available on the use of isoniazid in children under 3 months of age.

-The medication should be administered in the morning with an empty stomach, at least 30 minutes before or 2 hours after meals.
+It is recommended to administer the medicine in the morning on an empty stomach, at least 30 minutes before or 2 hours after meals.

-If you estimate that the action of Cemidon B6is too strong or too weak, inform your doctor or pharmacist.
+If you think the action of Cemidon B6 is too strong or too weak, tell your doctor or pharmacist.

 If you take more CemidonB6than you should

-If you have taken more Cemidon B6than you should, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: (91) 562 04 20, indicating the medication and the amount ingested.
+If you have taken more Cemidon B6 than you should, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: (91) 562 04 20, indicating the medicine and the amount ingested.

-After an excessive intake of this medication, nausea, vomiting, dizziness, visual disturbances, or hallucinations, increased levels of acid in the body, appearance of acetone in urine, and high blood sugar levels may be expected.
-With higher doses, respiratory depression and central depression may occur, potentially leading to convulsions and deep coma.
+After an overdose of this medicine, you can expect the appearance of nausea, vomiting, dizziness, visual disturbances or hallucinations, increased acid levels in the body, appearance of acetone in urine, and high blood sugar levels.
+With higher doses, respiratory depression and central depression may occur, leading to convulsions and deep coma.

 Your doctor will indicate the duration of your treatment with Cemidon B6.
 Do not stop treatment before, even if you feel better.
-If you stop treatment too soon, the infection may reappear.
+If you stop treatment too soon, the infection could recur.

-• Toxic epidermal necrolysis (skin reaction that causes large areas of skin with blisters and peeling, which can be life-threatening), drug eruption syndrome with eosinophilia and systemic symptoms (severe skin reaction characterized by generalized skin eruption, lymph node inflammation, and increased numbers of certain blood cells, such as eosinophils).
+• Toxic epidermal necrolysis (skin reaction that causes large areas of skin with blisters and peeling, potentially life-threatening), drug reaction with eosinophilia and systemic symptoms (severe skin reaction characterized by widespread skin rash, lymph node inflammation, and increased number of certain blood cells, such as eosinophils).

-• Agranulocytosis (decrease in a type of white blood cell, granulocytes), aplastic anemia (bone marrow insufficiency to produce enough blood cells), hemolytic anemia (destruction of red blood cells in the blood), eosinophilia (increase in a type of white blood cell, eosinophils),
+• Agranulocytosis (decrease in a type of white blood cell, granulocytes), aplastic anemia (insufficiency of the bone marrow to produce enough blood cells), hemolytic anemia (destruction of red blood cells in the blood), eosinophilia (increase in a type of white blood cell, eosinophils),

-• Acidosis (increase in acid levels in the body), low blood glucose levels, niacin deficiency (vitamin B3deficiency), anorexia,
+• Acidosis (increase in acid levels in the body), low blood glucose levels, nicotinic acid deficiency (vitamin B3 deficiency), anorexia,

-• Hypervigilance, euphoria, insomnia, manic episodes, acute delirium, depression,
+• Hyperactivity, euphoria, insomnia, manic episodes, acute delirium, depression,

-• Peripheral neuropathy (damage to nerves outside the brain and spinal cord), optic nerve inflammation, seizures,
+• Peripheral neuropathy (damage to the nerves outside the brain and spinal cord), optic neuritis (inflammation of the optic nerve), seizures,

 • Visual disturbances, blurred vision,